Hugh Dallas: 2002 FIFA World Cup

-Head of Referee Development
+As a referee instructor

 Dallas retired as a match referee at the end of the 2004–05 Scottish football season, a year earlier than the mandatory retirement age.
 He then acted as a referee observer for the Scottish Premier League and was appointed to the UEFA Referees' Committee.
 Dallas was also appointed to a new Referee Certification Panel, one of two panels introduced in connection with UEFA's Referee Convention, while he continued his role as a UEFA referee observer.

 Dallas was appointed Head of Referee Development by the Scottish Football Association in 2009.
 He was soon involved in a public dispute with Motherwell manager Jim Gannon over refereeing decisions.
 In February 2010, Dallas expressed disappointment at refereeing standards in the SPL, after several high-profile refereeing errors were made in a short period of time.

 In November 2010, assistant referee Steven Craven accused Dallas of exerting pressure on him to support referee Dougie McDonald, who had lied about a disallowed penalty incident in a match at Tannadice Park.
 Dallas himself had initially publicly repeated McDonald's false version of events but denied allegations of "bullying and harassment".
 Dallas was supported personally by the SFA, though the body promised an overhaul of referee discipline.

 Later in November 2010, Dallas faced an inquiry after it emerged that he had allegedly sent what has been described as a sectarian and offensive email referring to the Pope from his SFA email account.
 After journalist Phil Mac Giolla Bhain had broken the story, the SFA issued a statement on 10 November stating that an investigation would be carried out.
 On 24 November, the Roman Catholic Church in Scotland wrote to the SFA demanding that they remove Dallas from his position if the allegation was proved.
 Dallas was sacked by the SFA on 26 November, after chief executive Stewart Regan had concluded the investigation into the allegations.
 Four other SFA employees were also sacked; three of whom were later reinstated.
 Dallas planned to sue the SFA for unfair dismissal, but the case was settled before it reached court.

 After Dallas was sacked there was concern from referees in Scotland that standards of officiating could drop.
 Fifa listed Scottish referee Craig Thomson said, "I see him as a world-class individual within Scottish football, There is a lot of work behind the scenes that I'm hoping won't be lost."
 Referee John McKendrick said, "It's certainly a major blow for Scottish refereeing, At the peak of his game, there are very few figures in Scottish football who have been at the level Hugh Dallas was at."